derickongeri/steageetutorials/docs/introduction/get-started.md

 Earth Engine is available for commercial use, and is free for academic and research use.
 You can refer to [the terms of use](https://earthengine.google.com/terms/) for more information.
 :::

-## Earth Engine JavaScript Playground
+## JavaScript Code Editor

+The Code Editor is an interactive environment for developing Earth Engine applications (Figure 1).
+Once you are signed up to use google earth engine, you can access the code editor by typing [code.earthengine.google.com](https://code.earthengine.google.com/) in the address bar on your browser.

 ```{tip}
 If you are signed in to your google account on your browser and type in the address the code editor will automatically open with your earth engine account signed in.
 ```

-The Code Editor is an interactive environment for developing Earth Engine applications (Figure 1).
-Once you are signed up to use google earth engine, you can access the code editor by typing [code.earthengine.google.com](https://code.earthengine.google.com/) in the address bar on your browser.

 ```{figure} ../_static/code_editor.png
 ---